Text over IP: Features

 ToIP is designed around the ITU-T T.140 real-time text presentation layer protocol (defined for H.32x multimedia services).
 T.140 allows real-time editing of text e.g. by using 'backspace' and retyping.
 T.140 is based on the ISO 10646-1 character set that is used by most IP text specifications and uses the UTF-8 format.

 Transport of ToIP uses the same Real-time Transport Protocol (RTP) as VoIP and Video-over-IP.
 The text is encoded according to IETF RFC 4103 "RTP Payload for Text Conversation".

 RFC 4103 supports an optional forward error correction scheme based on redundant transmission (using RFC 2198).
 This results in a very low end-to-end packet loss across IP transmission links that have moderately high packet loss.
-To improve efficiency, text can be buffered for 0.3 – 0.5 seconds before it is sent whilst still meeting the delay requirements.
+To improve efficiency, text can be buffered for 0.3–0.5 seconds before it is sent whilst still meeting the delay requirements.

 RTP is usually transported over the User Datagram Protocol (UDP).
 However, because 2.5G mobile networks supported the Transmission Control Protocol (TCP) but did not consistently support UDP, some implementations of ToIP over mobile networks use TCP internally.
 3G mobile networks can support UDP.

 The protocol stack for a ToIP medium is:

-Very fast typing (30 characters per second) results in a two kilobit per second traffic load (including overheads for RFC4103 with the maximum level of redundancy, RTP, UDP and IP).
+Very fast typing (30 characters per second) results in a two kilobit per second traffic load (including overheads for RFC 4103 with the maximum level of redundancy, RTP, UDP and IP).

 Control of ToIP sessions has been defined using the standard Session Initiation Protocol (SIP) (RFC 3261) and the Session Description Protocol (SDP) (RFC 4566) protocols.